|

 enlistment of blacks in the navy.
 That fall, Lincoln

-had proposed a plan for co
+had proposed a plan for compensated emancipation;

 the President approved a resolution based on this

 plan in April 1862.
-That same
+That same month, the slaves in

 the District of Columbia were freed, again, on the